Members involved in counselling

-I have a doctoral degree in biology and worked for 10 years as a postdoc in human medicine before habilitating in human anatomy.
-Since 2008, I have been working as a W3-professor at the Research Center Borstel.
-Scientifically, I have been shaped by electron microscopy.
-Going into detail and asking how the smallest things are shaping the very large ones is my driving force.
-As an ombudsperson, I realized that some of what I had accepted as "normal" academic interaction bore hallmarks of abuse of power.
-Since 2021, I am a certified Systemic Personal & Business Coach (ECA, QSA).
-As a member of our network, I would like to support you in recognizing where abuse of power is occurring and to assist those who are experiencing abuse of power.
+I have a PhD in biology and worked for 10 years as a postdoc in human medicine before I habilitated in anatomy.
+From 2008 to 2023 I was a W3 professor at the University of Lübeck, based at the Borstel Research Centre.
+Since October 2023 I am in normal retirement.
+Electron microscopy has shaped me scientifically.
+Going deep and asking how the smallest shapes the largest is my driving force.
+Through my involvement in the ombudsman system, I realised that some of what I had accepted as 'normal' academic behaviour bore the hallmarks of abuse of power.
+I have been a certified Systemic Personal & Business Coach (ECA, QSA) since 2021.
+As a member of our network, I would like to support you in recognising where abuse of power is occurring and to stand by those who are suffering from it.

 Personal website of Jana Lasser